WarStalkeR/OpenXcomExMore/README.md

 Since it is quite spoiler-y, it can be completely disabled in mods via `fixedUserOptions` through the `oxceTechTreeDataView: false` and `oxceShowAdvancedDebugOptions: false` options.

+## Base Sets and New Game Starting Base Selection
+**Base Set values for script files (with example below):**
+`startingBaseSets:`
+`  - name: STR_INIT_BASE_UFO_DEFENSE`
+`    baseDefault: ...`
+`    baseBeginner: ...`
+`    baseExperienced: ...`
+`    baseVeteran: ...`
+`    baseGenius: ...`
+`    baseSuperhuman: ...`
+Allows to enable option `oxceStartingBaseSelection` that in New Game interface that allows user to select custom starting base with different set of starting facilities (of course if there are any beside default ones).
+Syntax follows same pattern that you can observe in `startingBase`, `startingBaseGenius` and other global variables.

+Do note that game allows to modify 1st depth YAML nodes of the `baseDefault` and others, just like for `startingBase` (i.e. `facilities`, `crafts`, `items` & etc) as whole, but because each of them is treated as raw YAML data, it isn't converted to structure and isn't validated.
+Hence, modders, pay utmost attention to the details and syntax of what you're writing.
+On the positive side you can even force specific longitude and latitude for a starting base.

 # OpenXcom Extended More Plans
 1\.
 Starting base preset selector with per-difficulty configurability.